Fraud Blocker

 From a technical standpoint, HDPE pipes typically offer a Manning’s coefficient (n) of 0.009-0.011, allowing for a smoother interior surface and improved hydraulic efficiency compared to HP pipes, which often have an n value of around 0.012-0.015.
 This lower roughness coefficient translates to better flow capacity under identical conditions.
 Additionally, HDPE pipes maintain consistent performance across a wide temperature range, from -40°F to 140°F, and have a pressure rating often exceeding 150 psi, depending on the pipe’s wall thickness and application.
 These parameters justify their adaptability and value in such systems.

-Finally, my decision would ultimately depend on the details of the project, such as the load parameters, soil condition, and budget limits.
+Finally, my decision would ultimately depend on the details of the project.
 For gravity-flow storm drainage systems, if high long-term performance and flexibility become priorities, I will have to say HDPE systems are surely the better ones.

 Hydraulic efficiency and flow capacity